Board of Directors

 Grant Administrator

-Katie was born and raised in central Alberta; she then moved to Calgary to pursue her Bachelor of Arts Degree from Mount Royal University and then completed her education at the University of Calgary.
-Katie knew from an early age that she wanted a career that would focus on helping others.
-After volunteering in Haiti at multiple orphanages and then again after the devastating Earthquake in 2010, she was even more determined to return to Canada and choose a career that would support vulnerable families.
-For the next decade she worked in Calgary with at-risk families connecting them with basic needs and essential resources.
-Katie educated families on healthy child development, effective parenting skills as well as screening for postpartum depression.
-Through strength-based home visitations she was able to witness families becoming more confident, secure and knowledgeable not only with their children but with their surroundings.
-More recently, Katie was given the opportunity to help source funding for peer support programs that help first responders.
+For the next decade, she worked in Calgary with at-risk families, connecting them with basic needs and essential resources.
+Katie educated families on healthy child development, effective parenting skills, and screening for postpartum depression.
+Through strength-based home visitations, she witnessed families becoming more confident, secure and knowledgeable with their children and their surroundings.
+More recently, Katie was allowed to help source funding for peer support programs that help first responders.
 Nearly two years later Katie thrives on being able to contribute to a cause that is so desperately needed and undervalued.
-In addition to researching and grant writing, Katie enjoys spending time with her family gardening, camping and travelling.
+In addition to researching and grant writing, Katie enjoys gardening, camping, and travelling with her family.